 Whether Yolonda is the creative force in front of or behind the camera, one thing is certain — her confident, honest performances and her creative mind bring another dimension to Black womanhood, how we see ourselves, but most importantly, Black love.

-Watch Yolonda Ross as Jada in the season premiere of “The Chi” airing April 7 at 10 p.m.
+Watch Yolonda Ross as Jada in “The Chi”, airing Sundays at 10 p.m.
 ET.